Usbac/wolff/README.md

 * **Simple**: It’s not only small, but simple as well; with a clean documentation and easy way to use.

-* **Extensible**: Take advantage of the custom libraries you can make in Wolff and its language system to expand your page.
+* **Extensible**: Take advantage of the custom libraries you can make in Wolff to expand your page.

 * **Clean**: The routes system allows you to have clean and friendly URLs, and the template system makes the php code cleaner while separating the logic from the view.